Privacy Policy

 Value: 11289355095Chz8bagyU

-Purpose: This cookie attempts to estimate the user’s bandwidth on our websites (with embedded YouTube video).
+Purpose: This cookie attempts to estimate the user’s bandwidth on our websites (with integrated YouTube video).

-Expiration date: after 8 months
+Expiry: after 8 months

 YouTube uses this data on the one hand to improve its own services and offers, and on the other hand to provide analyses and statistics for advertisers (who use Google Ads).